JETSCAPE/SummerSchool2022/Jul28_Transport/README.md

 python ${TRANSPORT_FOLDER}/quick_mul_count.py p,π⁻,K⁺ ${TRANSPORT_FOLDER}/dummy_config.yaml  smash_output/particles_binary.bin
 ```

 **Question 1**: What hadron species dominate the medium?

-Note that the three given species are already contain  the most abundant stable hadrons, as they are the lightest stable non-strange meson, strange meson, and non-strange baryon.
+Note that the three given species already contain the most abundant stable hadrons, as they are the lightest stable non-strange meson, strange meson, and non-strange baryon.

-> You find the answers to the questions below to check yourself.
+> You can find the answers to the questions below.

 #### Analysis of the pT of final hadrons

 ```sh
 python ${TRANSPORT_FOLDER}/anl_pt.py p,π⁻,K⁺ smash_output/particles_binary.bin results_with_rescatt ${TRANSPORT_FOLDER}/dummy_config.yaml
 ```

-This script outputs the average pT value of the given particle species to the command line (the numbers are the integer pdg values of the particles).
+This script outputs the average pT value of the given particle species to the command line (the numbers in the brackets are the integer pdg values of the particles).
 You should also find analysis output files for the pT of each species in the directory `results_with_rescatt`.
 Those files have the average pT value and a pT histogram in it.

 We can a have first look at the results, by plotting them as follows: